 about the partners

-James Minola and Chelsea Green met during a Wintersession course in Guatemala while studying at the Rhode Island School of Design and quickly learned that they had quite a bit of personal history in common: Both grew up in Southern California and had family living on an island in the Puget Sound.
+James and Chelsea Minola met during a Wintersession course in Guatemala while studying at the Rhode Island School of Design and quickly learned that they had quite a bit of personal history in common: Both grew up in Southern California and had family living on an island in the Puget Sound.
 The pair also shared an ambition to make a positive impact with their design educations by dedicating their practice to social and environmental responsibility.

 Chelsea has a Master of Industrial Design from the Rhode Island School of Design as well as a BFA in Interior Design from Pratt Institute, where she spent a semester at the Royal Danish Academy of Fine Arts in Copenhagen.
 Hired for her first design job at D’Aquino Monaco before she graduated from Pratt, Chelsea’s design work for the luxury architecture firm includes several New York residences and a spa in Grand Cayman, which have since been published in Domino, Interior Design, Elle Decor and Architectural Digest.
-While a graduate student, Chelsea developed and managed a design curriculum for Sweat Equity Enterprises and Nissan for at risk teens and has since designed educational programs for the Seattle Art Museum, the Frye Art Museum and Open Satellite.
+While a graduate student, Chelsea developed and managed a design curriculum for Sweat Equity Enterprises and Nissan for teens and has since designed educational programs for the Seattle Art Museum, the Frye Art Museum and Open Satellite.
 Chelsea’s favorite design memories come from the several summers she spent working as staff and attending workshops at Domaine de Boisbuchet in France.